lverwimp/tf-lm/aux_scripts/data_prep/README.md

 # Data preparation scripts

 These scripts can be used to prepare your data.

 !!
-Some of them require [SRILM] (http://www.speech.sri.com/projects/srilm/).
+Some of them require [SRILM](http://www.speech.sri.com/projects/srilm/).

 * make_vocab_ids.sh: creates a vocabulary file with words and indices
 	* Ex: ./make_vocab_ids.sh "training_text" "size_of_vocabulary" "vocabulary_name"